Perpety/alx-system_engineering-devops/0x00-shell_basics/README.md

 pwd - This command printsthe absolute path name of the current working directory \
 ls - This command lists the contents of a directory \
+cd - This command changes the working directory to the user's home directory